-Before connecting the device with the vintage shortwave radio, make sure there is no virus or malware in the machine.
+Before connecting the device with the shortwave radio, make sure there is no virus or malware in the machine.
 Elsewise, the radio performance will fall off day by day.
 You would appreciate having some of the 2 way radios for construction, so take a moment to check them out.

 Radio bands are the number of bands used by the radio to receive signals.
 There are radios with various bands, like- dual-band, tri-band, pentaband, depending on the number of bands.